Integrating with Atlassian Opsgenie

 First, you need an Opsgenie API key.

-1. Go to the Opsgenie API Key Management page and click Add new API key.
+1. Go to the Opsgenie Integrations page Settings > Integrations and click Add integration.

 Creating an API key in Opsgenie